quioteframework/quioteframework.github.io/src/content/docs/propulsion/cookbook/working-with-existing-databases.md

 | `--add-validators` | Comma-separated list of validators to add to generated columns: `none`, `maxlength`, `maxvalue`, `type`, `required`, `unique`, `all`. | `none` |
 | `--config`, `-c` | A `build.php`/`build.properties` file overriding `generator/default.php` (repeatable; later files win). | `[]` |

-If your database includes tables you don't want reflected in the schema (third-party tables, framework-internal tables, and so on), exclude them via `exclude_tables` in your [configuration file](/propulsion/reference/configuration-file/#exclude-tables) before running `schema:reverse`.
+`schema:reverse` has no built-in option to exclude tables from the generated schema.
+If your database includes tables you don't want reflected in it (third-party tables, framework-internal tables, and so on), remove the corresponding `<table>` elements from the generated `schema.xml` by hand before using it to build models.

 #### Limitations